selwynpolit/d9book/book/development.md

 Use ddev ssh to "ssh" into the container and then type ll to list the files in a directory.

-Either copy `.ddev/homeadditions/bash_aliases.example` to `.ddev/homeadditions/bash_aliases` and add them there!
+Either copy `.ddev/homeadditions/bash_aliases.example` to `.ddev/homeadditions/.bash_aliases` and add them there!
+Don\'t forget the leading period in the filename.

 OR